-TH 201 Theatre Participation
+TH 201 Theatre Participation 1-3 credits

 Exploration of one or more aspects of theatre (acting, directing, design, etc.) in a workshop environment.
 Participants may also satisfy requirements by working on a production.
 Hours are arranged; requires permission of the instructor.
 (DD)